almostengr/videoprocessor/README.md

 ## Purpose

 Ask any content creator and they will tell you that creating videos is a time consuming process.
-For me, the most mundane and worse part of the process is waiting on the videos to render and uploading them to YouTube.
+For me, the most mundane and worse part of the process is waiting on the videos to render and waiting on the uploads to complete.

-Some video editors, have a version of their software that can be ran on the server to render the video files created.
+Some video editors, have a version of their software that can be ran on a server to render the video files created.
 By offloading the video rendering to another machine, you can edit more videos in less time.

-Purpose of this application is to automate the video creation process.
-Videos that I post on both of my YouTube channels have a predefined structure for each video.
+Purpose of this script is to automate the video creation process.
+Videos that I post on my various content platforms have a predefined structure for each video type.
 Thus they are easy to automate.
 When additional content or on screen text needs to be displayed, the automation for that particular channel is modified accordingly.